spatie/laravel-permission/docs/advanced-usage/testing.md

     }
 ```

-If you are using Laravels `LazilyRefreshDatabase` trait, you most likely want to avoid seeding permissions before every test, because that would negate the use of the `LazilyRefreshDatabase` trait.
+If you are using Laravel's `LazilyRefreshDatabase` trait, you most likely want to avoid seeding permissions before every test, because that would negate the use of the `LazilyRefreshDatabase` trait.
 To overcome this, you should wrap your seeder in an event listener for the `MigrationsEnded` event:

 ```php
 Event::listen(MigrationsEnded::class, function () {